AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
 The given index is invalid.
     * 3a1.
-BiteBuddy throws an error for invalid index.
+BiteBuddy shows an error for invalid index.

       Use case ends.